hapijs/catbox/README.md

     - `partition` - the partition name used to isolate the cached results across multiple clients.
 The partition name is used as the MongoDB database name, the Riak bucket, or as a key prefix in Redis and Memcached.
 To share the cache across multiple clients, use the same partition name.

+Note that any implementation of client strategies must return deep copies of the stored data as the API assumes that the object returned from a `get()` is owned by the called and can be safely modified without affecting the cache copy.

 #### API